Autodesk-Forge/forge-extensions/README.md

 Autodesk Forge Viewer Extensions with loose coupling, so that it's easy to plug and play in other projects.
 This repo is built on top of [Learn Forge Github repo](https://github.com/Autodesk-Forge/learn.forge.viewmodels/tree/nodejs)

+# Setup

+To use this sample, you will need Autodesk developer credentials.
+Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+For this new app, use **http://localhost:5000/api/forge/callback/oauth** as the Callback URL, although it is not used on a 2-legged flow.
+Finally, take note of the **Client ID** and **Client Secret**.

 ### Run locally

 Install [NodeJS](https://nodejs.org).